open-policy-agent/opa/site/documentation/references/rest/index.md

 1. The query requires an input document and the client did not supply one.
 2. The query already defines an input document and the client did supply one.

-The server returns 404 in two cases:

-- The path refers to a non-existent base document.
-- The path refers to a Virtual Document that is undefined in the context of the query.
+The server returns 200 if the path refers to an undefined document.
+In this case, the response will not contain a `result` property.

 ### Create or Overwrite a Document